cellsummer/markdown-cv/index.md

 _Model Development Intern_ `Winsor, CT`<br>
 * Converted the spreadsheet-based assumption tables into a standardized database and designed a MSV table creator to automate input table creation process for the MoSes model
-* Redesigned the validation tools for the quarterly production as the major control.
-Improved the efficiency of the procedure by more than 80 percent
+* Redesigned the validation tools for the quarterly production as the major control; Improved the efficiency of the procedure by more than 80 percent
-* MoSes CFT model testing and developing
+* MoSes CFT model testing and development

 #### ` `